Golf Tutorials

 By Spencer Lanoue

-The small dents covering your golf ball are called dimples, and they are far more than just a quirky a part of the golf ball design - they are the powerful secret sauce to sending it soaring down the fairway.
+The small dents covering your golf ball are called dimples, and they are far more than just a quirky part of the golf ball design – they are the powerful secret sauce to sending it soaring down the fairway.
 In this guide, we'll cover what dimples are, the fascinating science of how they work, and a bit about the history behind the idea.
 Most importantly, you will understand how they directly influence your ball flight and how knowledge of them can help to improve your game.

 The Science of Flight: Why Do Golf Balls Have Dimples?